 • What is a money market account?

 • What are the differences between a savings and a money market account?

-• The differences between a money market and a savings account
+• When should you use a money market vs. a savings account?

 What Is a Money Market Account?